 * * * * *

-We have DIVIDED the video into component parts: Market Overview, Economy Summary, Technical Summary and Next Session.
+We have DIVIDED the video into component parts: Market Overview, Technical Summary and Next Session.
 This allows you to choose the segments you are interested in without having to find the spot in a longer video.
 Click on the link to the portion you wish to view.

 TO VIEW THE MARKET OVERVIEW CLICK THE FOLLOWING LINK:

 TO VIEW THE TECHNICAL SUMMARY VIDEO CLICK THE FOLLOWING LINK: